SridharJagannathan/drosSleepStages_Datasettools_SciAdvances2023/README.md

 ## Dataset location
-The original dataset location is present as a multi-part series in `dryad`
+The original dataset location is present as a multi-part series in `dryad` To get the location of individual flies they are present in the [dataset_details](https://github.com/SridharJagannathan/drosSleepStages_Datasettools_SciAdvances2023/blob/main/dataset_details.csv)

 ## Dataset description
 This is a part of the multi-part dataset containing local field potential (lfp) recordings and video data of 16 _`drosophila melanogaster`_ flies.
 This part contains: